 EPS = (50,00, 000 - 5,00,000)/10, 00,000 = Rs.
 4.5 per share

 EPS is a versatile metric used in various ways to assess a company's financial health.
 Investors often rely on EPS to compare profitability among companies within the same industry.
 A higher EPS indicates better profitability, making the company more attractive to investors.
 Additionally, EPS serves as a critical component in valuation metrics such as the Price-to-Earnings (P/E) ratio.
-By dividing the current stock price by the earnings per share, investors can gauge whether a stock is overvalued or undervalued relative to its earnings.
+By dividing the current stock price by the earnings per share, you can gauge whether a stock is overvalued or undervalued relative to its earnings.
 This comparison helps in making informed investment decisions.

 To illustrate the earnings per share formula, let's consider a hypothetical example.